 Ekstremsportveko!!!
 My friend Jenny and I met playing volleyball in Hawaii!
 I instantly liked the girl!
 For years, we made plans to meet while traveling.
 6 years later, and we finally travelled through Norway and volunteered at the single best festival I have been to in my life!

 Teach, Learn, Share

 If there is a sport that you want to learn, or have someone to learn with, chances are, I'll be interested!If, for some crazy and strange reason, you have a finance, accounting or equally exciting business question, I am your go to girl ;)I also have two breakdancing moves that I am somewhat mediocre at so I can teach you those.
 Just don't learn them better than I do, because they are my pride and joy!I would love to learn a language, local dance, tradition, recipe or story if anyone if willing to teach me. :)

-Algeria, Argentina, Australia, Austria, Belgium, Bolivia, Plurinational State of, Brazil, Canada, Ecuador, France, Germany, Indonesia, Italy, Jamaica, Malaysia, Mexico, Morocco, Netherlands, New Zealand, Peru, Puerto Rico, Russian Federation, Spain, Switzerland, Ukraine, United Kingdom, United States, Uruguay
+Algeria, Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Cambodia, Canada, Chile, Czech Republic, Denmark, Dominican Republic, Ecuador, Estonia, France, Germany, Indonesia, Italy, Jamaica, Lithuania, Luxembourg, Malaysia, Mexico, Morocco, Netherlands, New Zealand, Norway, Peru, Portugal, Puerto Rico, Russian Federation, Slovakia, Spain, Sweden, Switzerland, Thailand, Ukraine, United Kingdom, United States, Uruguay

 Australia, Canada, Russian Federation